bishwaG/Nextpie/docs/db-clear-test-data.md

 ## Removing test data from the databased

+If you want to get rid of the test data, there are two available options.

+- By replacing the default SQLite databse file
+- By removing test records using Flask dommand-line

+## Replacing default SQLite database

+Nextpie repository comes with an extra SQLite database file `assets/db-wo-test-data.sqlite3`.
+The database does not have any records in Group, Project, Run and Process tables.
+Thus, the easiest way to remove test data from the database is to replace `db.sqlite3` by `assets/db-wo-test-data.sqlite3`.
+Alternately, you can modify database path in `config.py` by changing `SQLALCHEMY_DATABASE_URI` value as follows.

+``python
+SQLALCHEMY_DATABASE_URI = 'sqlite:///' + os.path.join(basedir, 'assets', 'db-wo-test-data.sqlite3')
+``

+## Removing records using Flask CLI

 If you have already a [Python virtual environment](deploy-python.md) in the Nextpie root directory, skip this step.
 Otherwise, create a Python virtual environment and activate via terminal.

 ```bash